Skip to content

 Star-Lord and Old Man Quill

-Gerry Duggan left the Guardians of the Galaxy in the hands of Donny Cates (artists Geoff Shaw and Cory Smith) following the conclusion of Infinity Wars.
+Gerry Duggan handed over the Guardians of the Galaxy to Donny Cates, with artists Geoff Shaw and Cory Smith, following the conclusion of Infinity Wars.

 During that time, Peter got the “Old Man” treatment.
 It’s not the same character, it’s Peter Quill from Earth-21923.